The habit I’ve been trying to kick since I was kid

 SHOP NOW

-Every product we recommend has gone through either Healthline's or Optum Store's vetting processes.
+Every product we recommend has gone through either Healthline's or Optum Now's vetting processes.
 If you buy through links on this page, we may receive a small commission or other tangible benefit.
 Healthline has sole editorial control over this newsletter.
 Potential uses for the products listed here are not health claims made by the manufacturers.
-Healthline and Optum Store are owned by RVO Health.
+Healthline and Optum Now are owned by RVO Health.

 health stories you need